What Is Density Of Water In G/cm3

 Most substances become denser as they cool and transition from a liquid to a solid state.
 Water, however, behaves differently.
 As water cools from room temperature (around 20-25°C) down to 4°C, its density increases, following the expected trend.
 This is because the water molecules are slowing down and packing together more closely.

-However, below 4°C, the density of water begins to decrease.
+On the flip side, below 4°C, the density of water begins to decrease.
 This is because the hydrogen bonds start to become more ordered, forming a crystalline structure.
 When water freezes into ice, these hydrogen bonds create a rigid, open lattice structure.
 In this structure, each water molecule is hydrogen-bonded to four other water molecules, forming a tetrahedral arrangement.
 This arrangement is more spacious than the arrangement in liquid water, which means that ice occupies a larger volume for the same mass.

 Historical Context of Density Measurement